 The cause may be acquired or, in rare cases, hereditary (Upshaw-Schulman syndrome).
-In acquired TTP, autoantibodies form against the plasma metalloprotease ADAMTS13, which normally cleaves von Willebrand factor (vWF).
+In acquired TTP, also known as immune-mediated TTP (iTTP), autoantibodies form against the plasma metalloprotease ADAMTS13, which normally cleaves von Willebrand factor (vWF).
 As a result, vWF multimers accumulate, causing platelet aggregation and microvascular occlusion.
 Hereditary TTP results from genetic mutations in the ADAMTS13 gene, resulting in the absence or severe deficiency of ADAMTS13.

 Classically, TTP was thought to be associated with a "pentad" of clinical and laboratory findings including microangiopathic hemolytic anemia, thrombocytopenia, neurologic abnormalities, fever, and renal dysfunction.
 However, the latter 3 findings are not reliably present in TTP, and consequently the presence of microangiopathic hemolytic anemia and thrombocytopenia are sufficient for a diagnosis of TTP.

 Clinical features of TTP are varied and may include gastrointestinal symptoms (abdominal pain, nausea, vomiting), fatigue, malaise, neurologic abnormalities (altered mental status, confusion, headache), and purpuric rash.